 Artists-in-Residence

-Kay Clegg, Lisa Galloway, and Carol Wilhelmi are our resident fused glass team.
-They are from Florida, South Carolina, and Black Mountain.
+Our resident fused glass team is Kay Klegg, Lisa Galloway, and Carol Wilhelmi.
+They are from Florida, South Carolina, and Black Mountain, NC respectively.

 Fall Craft Week

-Sign-up for Fall Craft Week, September 25–30, for a week of classes in various arts and crafts this fall.
+Sign-up for Fall Craft week, September 25–30, for a week of classes in various arts and crafts.

 Arts, Music, and Theology Lecture Series